devopsgranth/devops-guide-project/README.md

 # devops-guide-project
-this repository contains the documents
+this repository contains the devops  documents